92 Notable alumni of

 -

-Willard Arthur Sherman was an American football defensive back who played with the National Football League (NFL)'s Los Angeles Rams from 1954 to 1960.
+Willard Arthur Sherman was an American professional football player who was a defensive back in the National Football League (NFL), primarily with the Los Angeles Rams from 1954 to 1960.
+He played college football for the Saint Mary's Gaels.

 -